 The rich, earthy flavor of the buckwheat in these crepes pairs perfectly with all sorts of nonsweet fillings, like eggs, cheese, and salty-sweet ham.

 If you're in search of a dessert that takes advantage of buckwheat's unique flavor, this roasted-buckwheat custard is for you.
 Japanese roasted-buckwheat tea is responsible for giving these custards their almost-savory and toasted taste, that pairs so well with the lightly sweet dairy.

 With its chewy texture and deep, vegetal flavor, wild rice—technically not a rice at all, but the seeds harvested from a species of grass—is one of the most distinctive grains around.
 Made with sweet-tart dried cranberries, toasted pecans, scallions, and an orange vinaigrette, this salad is loaded with fall and winter flavors and works wonderfully as a side dish for roast chicken.

 This dish is more than filling enough to be a meal, but its pretty presentation makes it a great side, too—though you'll want to split each piece in two before serving, in that case.
 We stuff halved acorn squash with a mixture of wild and white rice, onion, garlic, pecans, cranberries, and ricotta cheese.
-Drizzle each squash half with olive oil, stick them into a 375°F oven, and in 40 minutes you'll have dinner ready and waiting.
+Drizzle each squash half with olive oil, stick them into a 375°F oven, and you'll have dinner ready and waiting in 40 minutes.